data61/landshark/README.md

 ```

 This command will create a folder in a new directory called
-`query_myproblem_split1of1`.
-The 'split1of1' indicates the whole image has been
+`query_myproblem_strip1of1`.
+The 'strip1of1' indicates the whole image has been
 extracted.
-For large images it is possible to extract only a small (vertical)
+For large images it is possible to extract only a small (horizontal)
 window of the image for iterative processing.
 See the landshark-extract docs
 for details on this.